The HBV Refresher: Screen, Diagnose, TreatPremiere Date: Monday, November 30, 2020

 All other clinicians will receive a Certificate of Attendance stating this activity was certified for AMA PRA Category 1 Credit™

 |Kris V. Kowdley, MD, FACP, FACG, AGAF, FAASLD,

 Director, Liver Institute Northwest

 Clinical Professor, Elson S. Floyd College of Medicine

 |Su Wang, MD, MPH, FACP

-Medical Director, Center for Asian Health
+Medical Director, Viral Hepatitis Programs and Center for Asian Health

 Despite updated guidance from the American Association for the Study of Liver Diseases (AASLD) on the prevention, diagnosis, and treatment of chronic hepatitis B virus (HBV), early detection and implementation of effective treatment remains a challenge.